by Daniela Dandes

 Also, keep an eye on time wasters.
 Getting an in-depth understanding about how you function will allow you to be more productive and less stressed at the end of the day.

-3. Over average communication skills
+3. Above average communication skills

 When working in an online environment, communication can get messy.